 Going from the US to Italy to France in a matter of a few days gave me a kind of linguistic whiplash.
 Though I don’t speak French or Italian, I at least know how to greet people, and say please and thank you.
 But I’d just gotten used to doing that in Italian, and now had to switch from buongiorno to bonjour, and grazie to merci, which made all my interactions somewhat clumsy and awkward.
 Liv and Carey, however, after both taking French for years, were totally in their element.
-Liv was able to tell the cab driver where our AirBnb was located, and even make small talk with her, completely in French.
+Liv was able to tell the cab driver where our AirBnb was located, and even make small talk with her, completely in French, while I was still trying to figure out how to pronounce the name of the suburb we were staying in.
 I was très impressed.

 Paris is so expensive.
 Being that this was my college graduation gift to my daughter, I wanted it to be special, and for her to have the full Parisian experience, but I was also trying to accomplish this without blowing our entire budget in one city.
 So, when I found a three bedroom flat on AirBnb with two bathrooms, a terrace, and a balcony overlooking the Eiffel Tower, that was within our budget, I was ecstatic.
 Located in the suburb of Suresnes, just outside the city, and only a block from a metro station in a quiet residential neighborhood, we felt we had really scored.
 What I didn’t know when I booked it was that our host, Anis, was a douche.
 He left us waiting on the sidewalk outside the building for 2 hours, and kept commenting on how inconvenient a time it was for us to arrive.